-The present investigation evaluated the quality of the company's service by processing 702 stratified surveys.
-The SERVPERF scale proposed by Cronin & Taylor (1994) was used.
-The results indicate that the scale obtained is reliable and valid for measuring perceived quality (Cronbach's alpha of 0.89).
-They also show that the instrument used has content, pragmatic and concept validity, which explains 51.60% of the variance through six factors, namely: Trust (30.50%), Empathy (7.50%), Facilities (4.10%), Installations I (4.00%), Responsiveness (2.80%), and Installations II (2.70%).
+The present investigation evaluated the quality of the service of the company by processing 702 stratified surveys.
+To achieve this, the SERVPERF scale proposed by Cronin & Taylor (1994) was used.
+The results indicate that the scale obtained is a reliable and valid instrument to measure perceived quality (Cronbach's alpha of 0.89).
+They also show that the instrument used has content, pragmatic and concept validity, which explains 51.60% of the variance, through six factors, namely: Trust (30.50%), Empathy (7.50%), Facilities (4.10%), Installations I (4.00%), Responsiveness (2.80%), and Installations II (2.70%).
 The results are superior to those obtained by Cronin & Taylor in the United States (1992) on QS because they found the following Cronbach alphas: banks (0.89), gyms (0.90), laundry (0.09), and fast food (0.85).
-They were also superior to the study carried out in the same Company by Montaña, Ramírez & Ramírez (2002), with 46.80% of explained variance and alpha of 0.88, but lower than those obtained by Gallegos et al. (2018: 64.50%) in their study on SQ of drinking water carried out in Mexico.
+They were also superior to the study carried out in the same Company by Montaña, Ramírez and Ramírez (2002) with 46.80% of explained variance and alpha of 0.88; but lower than those obtained by Gallegos et al. (2018: 64.50%) in their study on SQ of drinking water carried out in Mexico.

-The results of the QS of the company could not be compared with other studies that proposed the SERVQUAL model because they only obtained averages and did not calculate Cronbach's alpha: Benítez (2016, Peru: perceptions oscillate between 2.40 and 2.90); Tenesaca (2019, Ecuador: 28 employees surveyed and found dissatisfaction gaps in all dimensions, -1.52); Arroyo & Eufracia (2019, Peru: 183 interviewed and concluded that there is a positive relationship between SQ and customer service).
+The results of the QS of the company could not be compared with other studies that proposed the SERVQUAL model because they only obtained averages and did not calculate Cronbach's alpha: Benítez (2016, Peru: perceptions oscillate between 2.40 and 2.90); Tenesaca (2019, Ecuador: 28 employees surveyed and found dissatisfaction gaps in all dimensions, -1.52); Arroyo and Eufracia (2019, Peru: 183 interviewed and concluded that there is a positive relationship between SQ and customer service).

 The image of the company was 3.50/5.00, which indicates a satisfaction of 70.00%.
-The variables that contributed the most to user satisfaction were that I trust the company's work, the staff has time to answer the questions, the cleaning service people sweep the city streets well, and the cleaning service price is reasonable.
-Likewise, the variables that contributed the least to user satisfaction were that Invoices are easy to pay, the staff is trained to solve customer problems, and the company's service hours are comprehensive.
-The results of the multiple regression model were good because the correlation coefficient was higher than 0.40 (0.72) (Grande & Abascal, 2017).
+The variables that contributed the most to user satisfaction were I trust the work that the company does, the staff has time to answer the questions, the cleaning service people sweep the city streets well, and the price of the cleaning service is reasonable.
+Likewise, the variables that contributed the least to user satisfaction were Invoices are easy to pay, the staff is trained to solve customer problems, and the company's service hours are comprehensive.
+The results of the multiple regression model were good because the correlation coefficient was higher than 0.40 (0.72) (Grande and Abascal, 2017).

 The evaluation of the current loyalty of the company was 3.20/5.00, which indicates a current loyalty level of 64.00%.
 The variables that most influenced the evaluation of loyalty were: I trust the work that the company does, the water service seldom fails, the company communicates the suspension of services in advance, and the website of the company is easy to navigate.
-The results of the multiple regression model on current loyalty are good because the correlation coefficient was greater than 0.40 (0.63) (Grande & Abascal, 2017).
+The results of the multiple regression model on current loyalty are good because the correlation coefficient was greater than 0.40 (0.63) (Grande and Abascal, 2017).

-The evaluation of the future loyalty of the company was 3.50/5.00, which indicates a level of future loyalty of 70.00%.
+The evaluation of the future loyalty of the company was 3.50/5.00 which indicates a level of future loyalty of 70.00%.
 The factors that most influenced the evaluation of the future loyalty of the public companies were: The staff makes good recommendations to customers, the company has an attractive website for complaints and claims, and it is easy to communicate with the company.
-The results of the multiple regression model on future loyalty are good because the correlation coefficient was greater than 0.40 (0.62) (Grande & Abascal, 2017).
+The results of the multiple regression model on future loyalty are good because the correlation coefficient was greater than 0.40 (0.62) (Grande and Abascal, 2017).